 Martha Lasley, MBA, PCC

-Martha earned her MBA from Syracuse University, is a certified trainer in Nonviolent Communication and is a professional member of the Indian Society for Applied Behavioral Science.
-She has written three books: Courageous Visions; Facilitating with Heart; and Coaching for Transformation.
-She served on the faculty and coached MBA students at Capella University for ten years.
+Martha has an MBA from Syracuse University, is a certified trainer in Nonviolent Communication and is a professional member of the Indian Society for Applied Behavioral Science.
+A leading expert in the Organization Development field, Martha has a deep passion for continuously learning more about power, privilege, rank and culture.

 She is an author of three books: Coaching for Transformation: Pathways to Ignite Personal and Social Change; Facilitating with Heart; and Courageous Visions: How to Unleash Passionate Energy in Your Life and Your Organization.
 She served on the faculty and coached MBA students at Capella University for 10 years.

 Martha advocates for the coaching profession to go beyond the personal conversations for the privileged few, and contribute to the evolution of humanity.
 Today coaching in organizations acts as a springboard for coaches and their clients to address the social, economic, environmental, and political challenges of our times.
 Leadership that Works is a trailblazer in taking coaching skills into arenas where they are needed most: developing nations, under-resourced communities, marginalized groups, and more.